David-Manniche/TheMarket/readme.txt

-    => 043517 - when language other than EN, AR is selected then getting error on header => 043521 - on login to buyer account> getting error on logo => 043585 - when category is requested then message needs to be different
+    => 043517 - when language other than EN, AR is selected then getting error on header => 043521 - on login to buyer account> getting error on logo => 043585 - when category is requested then message needs to be different => 043602 - Blank print preview is there for order on detail page

 Enhancements:
     => Tax module upgrade